hamzamkhan/currency-exchange-discount-calculation/README.md

       }'`
     - There are 15 items pre-loaded in the db with their respective categories, itemId in the request be changed, 1-15.
     - There are 3-4 users pre-loaded with different roles so that the discount is applied differently
-    - For resetting the password, an API will be called with the email of the user.
-The user will receive an request approval mail with the link in it which approves the password reset request.
-This mail is sent from an account `test.hamzamk@gmail.com` with credentials being set in `application.properties`
-    - After the approval, only then the password can be reset

 - **API Request Constraints**